nate235/PZNS_AgentWong/README.md

 # PZNS_AgentNate

 This is a slightly modified version of the stock NPC AgentWong provided by cow.
 This NPC will spawn on the player when the game start.
-This is so as I modify the PZNS framework I can test it via gameplay.
+This is so as I modify the PZNS framework I can test it via gameplay alongside the NPC.

 This NPC will spawn with a gun but is equiped with a melee weapon.
-This is to prevent the NPC firing it's gun, alerted every Zombie in the cell.
+This is to prevent the NPC firing it's gun, alerting every Zombie in the cell.

 Later this may move to being developed into an actual NPC as opposed to a test one.